 "A loan wouldn't be anything new to me.
 I've had loan spells before and they really helped me and pushed me to where I am now.
 Hopefully, it will improve my experience even more and I can learn more game management and things like that.

 "I feel it's definitely about getting that experience of playing in the league, week in and week out, in front of fans in stadiums and really pushing towards the point of playing in competitive divisions and gaining experience from all different things that maybe you don't get in the Under-23s.

 "Alternatively, I have travelled with the first team and I have to thank the manager [Jose] and his staff for that.
 That’s a tremendous learning curve for me as you see how they conduct themselves on such a huge platform in front of millions of people with everybody watching your every step.
 These are the things that every young player dreams about but, as I have already said, I will leave everything for the coaches and staff to decide.”

-Ten stylish images show Kieran O'Hara putting in a shift at the Aon Training Complex.
+Ten stylish images of Kieran O'Hara honing his craft at the Aon Training Complex.

 The progress with Republic of Ireland, under Martin O'Neill and Roy Keane, is a source of great satisfaction for the Manchester-born keeper, who qualifies for the country through his father.

 "It was definitely an honour to get a senior call-up and it feels good that my performances for the Reserves have been recognised by the international management," he explained.
 "I feel it was a massive part of my season to get that call-up and I'm obviously very proud.

 "They were really nice guys and Colin Doyle, who is at Bradford City, is quite a bit older than me so he has a lot of experience of the league and international level.
 He has a few call-ups on his CV, so he helped me quite a lot."